Priscilla Levesque

 the French artist Georges Seurat in the 1880’s.
 He built up color by juxtaposing

 tiny dots of various hues, which merge together when seen at a distance.
-With
+With this technique of “optical mixing”, the color mixtures occur in the eyes rather than on the palette.

 The medium I use is casein, an opaque water-base paint.
 He advantages are